Master of Teaching - Elementary Education

 (Post-graduate program for those who have already completed an undergraduate degree)

-In this program, you have the opportunity to earn a Master of Teaching (M.T.) degree from the Curry School of Education.
+In this program, you have the opportunity to earn a Master of Teaching (M.T.) degree from the Curry School of Education and Human Development.
 In two years, you earn licensure with endorsement in Elementary Education (grades preK-6).
 Post-graduate students have the opportunity to accelerate the program and complete it in one and a half years.

 The Curry School offers a unique fellowship opportunity through Frederick County Public Schools, Goochland County Public Schools, and Virginia Beach City Public Schools.
 Through this partnership, candidates may apply to complete the last year of the program as a year-long residency that incorporates both the traditional fall student teaching semester and the following spring semester.
 See the Teaching Fellows webpage for more information.